 Traditionally, when you arrive at your reception, you are introduced, along with your wedding party (if you like) and your parents (much less common/popular, but also an option).
 The order typically goes like this: Parents, then the Wedding Party (in reverse order so that Maid/Matron of Honor and Best Man are last), the Newlyweds.
 It’s a nice flow to introduce the two of you and then fade gracefully into your First Dance song (P.S. be sure to check out our article on How to Choose Your First Dance Song!), followed by your dances with your parents.
 Keep in mind, you don’t have to dance during the entire length of the song for all three (or even any) of the songs, so feel free to tell your DJ to be prepared to cut it short, if you want!

 The length of dinner on your wedding day timeline will depend on a few factors.
 First the obvious factor: The amount of time it takes to serve food to your entire guest list.
 But, there’s something else important here.
-Let’s say you’re one of our couples believes it’s important for them to visit each table to thank their guests who have come near and far to celebrate with them on their wedding day.
+Let’s say it’s important to you that you visit each table to thank your guests who have come near and far to celebrate with you on your wedding day.
 If you look closely at the timeline above, you’ll notice that during dinner is really the only good time you’ll have to do that.
 You obviously can’t do that during your ceremony itself, during photos, during your special dances, during toasts or cake cutting, etc. And once the dance floor opens, your early-goers will slip out and you’ll want to dance while the music is turned up and lights dimmed down.
 So that leaves dinner.
 Let use be clear: We are absolutely not advocating that you, “just go ahead and accept that you won’t eat at your wedding.”
 In fact, you’ll have a lot of friends, family and strangers tell you this.
 Don’t buy it.
 You need to eat at your wedding and there is nothing wrong with prioritizing your sustenance.
 After all, your wedding day will be very long, and you need the energy for the party at the end!

 So, we typically find an hour allocated to dinner to be just right.
 You’ll be the first to get your food and by the time you’re done, you can start visiting tables and the whole thing will likely take about an hour.